enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 Isolated Galaxy Evolution (31)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Initializes an isolated galaxy, as per the Tasker & Bryan series of papers.
+    Initializes an isolated disk galaxy.
+The disk is isothermal and uses the smoothed double hyperbolic secant density profile from Tonnesen & Bryan 2009.
+    The circumgalactic medium is controlled with the ``GalaxySimulationGasHalo`` parameter subset.

+    This problem type can use either the PointSourceGravity or DiskGravity parameters.

 ``GalaxySimulationRefineAtStart`` (external)